A Look into: HTML5 Datalist

 A Look into: HTML5 Placeholder Attribute

-One of my favorite new pieces in HTML5 is the ability to add Placeholder Text easily.
-The placeholder...
+One of my favorite new features in HTML5 is the ability to easily add placeholder text.
+Placeholder text...
 Read more

 HTML5 List Attribute

-The <datalist> can be linked to <input> element using a new HTML5 attribute, list.
+The <datalist> can be linked to an <input> element using a new HTML5 attribute, list.
 We can use list in a few input types like text and search.
-But, according to Mozilla Developer Network, the list attribute is not applicable within the following input types: hidden, checkbox, radio, file and button.
+However, according to the Mozilla Developer Network, the list attribute is not applicable within the following input types: hidden, checkbox, radio, file, and button.

-In the following example, we add a list of cities with <datalist> and assign it with ID attribute, like so.
+In the following example, we add a list of cities with <datalist> and assign it with an ID attribute, like so:

 <datalist id="city">